A Lot or a Little?

 Parents Need to Know

-What's really great is that, in addition to the dazzling visuals, the series keeps the viewer's brain engaged almost continually -- there's always something to count, find, identify, or compare.
-Mickey is constantly in your face (in a good way) -- asking questions, acknowledging viewers' answers, cheering them on, and giving kudos for a job well done.
-He and his pals make each journey so much fun that preschoolers will forget they're actually working their brain.
+Mickey Mouse Clubhouse keeps viewers' brains engaged almost continually -- there's always something to count, find, identify, or compare.
+Mickey asks questions, acknowledges viewers' answers, cheers them on, and gives kudos for a job well done.
+While the 3D animation might look primitive to today's viewers, it's similar enough in style to other, more recent preschool hits like CoComelon.
+Mickey and his pals make each journey engaging enough that preschoolers will forget they're actually working their brain.